bridgedb/bridgedb.github.io/README.md

 These mappings are provided for genes, proteins, metabolites, metabolic reactions, diseases, complexes and publications.
 BridgeDb includes a Java library that provides an API for programmatic access.

-NEWS: Find the latest tutorials on BridgeDb in the FAIR-plus cookbook [here](/pages/tutorials_workflows.html) .
+NEWS: Find the demo of the BridgeDb Shiny app [here](https://shiny.bridgedb.org) to map outdated identifiers!

 <table border="0">
   <tr border="0">